FunnelKit

 If you need more features than the default shipping options in WooCommerce, you can always rely on the advanced WooCommerce shipping plugin we discussed.

-So make sure you develop a solid WooCommerce shipping strategy to start growing your business.
+So make sure you develop a solid WooCommerce shipping strategy to help your business grow.

 More WooCommerce Resources: